PragerU: History

-Since a lawsuit over the use of a photograph in 2013, PragerU has used animation in its videos.
 PragerU reached a billion views in 2018.

 In July 2019, PragerU representative Allen Estrin attended then-United States President Donald Trump's Social Media Summit, along with other conservative organizations and people such as Charlie Kirk and James O'Keefe.

-In the fall of 2020, PragerU started fundraising for PragerU Resources for Educators and Parents (PREP), a program targeted towards kindergarten and school-aged children.
-PREP released its first content in April 2021.
-PragerU's school-age targeted content was later branded as PragerU Kids.

 Conflicts with YouTube and Facebook

 In October 2016, PragerU claimed that YouTube had put 21 of PragerU's videos in the "restricted mode" setting, which ensures content is age appropriate.
-YouTube responded, saying: "We aim to apply the same standards to everyone and we don’t censor anyone.
-Often it’s not the right approach to say that videos with the same topic should get the same rating.
-We’ll need to take into consideration what the intent of the video is, what the focus of the video is, what the surrounding metadata of the video explains."
+YouTube responded, saying: "We aim to apply the same standards to everyone and we don't censor anyone.
+Often it's not the right approach to say that videos with the same topic should get the same rating.
+We'll need to take into consideration what the intent of the video is, what the focus of the video is, what the surrounding metadata of the video explains."

-In October 2017, PragerU filed a federal lawsuit against YouTube's parent company, Google, claiming that 37 of its videos were unfairly demonetized or flagged so that they could only be viewed with "restricted mode filtering", which limits views based on viewer characteristics such as age.
+In October 2017, PragerU filed a federal lawsuit against YouTube's parent company, Google, claiming that 37 of its videos were unfairly demonetized or flagged so that they could only be viewed with "restricted mode filtering," which limits views based on viewer characteristics such as age.
 PragerU claimed that Google's demonetization and flagging violated the First Amendment by arguing that YouTube was a public forum.
 In March 2018, U.S. District Judge Lucy Koh dismissed the case, ruling that because Google was a private company, PragerU had failed to show that Google had infringed its free speech rights.
 In February 2020, the U.S. 9th Circuit Court of Appeals upheld this ruling.

 In 2018, as part of its efforts to counter misinformation, YouTube added fact-checking tags to PragerU's videos about climate change.
 In August 2018, Facebook removed two PragerU videos from its platform.
 It later restored the videos, saying that they "were mistakenly removed."
 According to Francesca Tripodi, professor of sociology at UNC-Chapel Hill, there are plausible non-ideological explanations for Facebook's removal of several of the videos.
 PragerU contended that Facebook had engaged in deliberate censorship.

+In 2020, YouTube took down two trans-critical videos featuring Candace Owens for violating their policy on hate speech, wherein gender dysphoria was likened to schizophrenia and disease.